-Machaba's tents are set along the banks of the Khwai River and Moremi Game Reserve, with views of the ever-changing wildlife.
-The camp has been designed in the style of a 1950's camp, with spacious canvas tents, attractive wooden furniture, decor in soothing, muted tones and beds and sofas strewn with cushions.
-This, combined with the warm welcome of the staff, will make you feel instantly at home at Machaba.
+Machaba Camp is an independently owned and run camp designed to recreate the style of a 1950's camp, with spacious canvas tents, attractive wooden furniture, decor in soothing, muted tones and beds and sofas strewn with cushions.
+This, combined with the warm welcome of the staff, will make you feel instantly at home at Machaba

 This is a prime game viewing area and you'll be offered morning and evening safaris to make the most of your time here.
 Night drives are also possible and are a fascinating introduction to the nocturnal wildlife.
 Other activities include nature walks and mokoro rides, though these depend on local conditions.